w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 The figure above shows the path of a candidate block through the Inclusion pipeline.
 The block changes its status through this path as follows:

-- Candidate: A block together with its PoV is put forward by a collator to a para-validator (in this case V1).
-The candidate block is shown as white square with one white tick mark at the side (PoV from the collator).
+- Candidate: A block with its PoV is put forward by a collator to a para-validator (in this case V1).
+The candidate block is shown as a white square with one white tick mark at the side (PoV from the collator).
 Note the candidate is not valid yet and can still fail to be included in the Relay Chain.
 - Seconded: The block is put forward by the para-validator V1 to other para-validators (in this case V2 and V3).
-The seconded block is shown as white square with a white tick mark and two yellow tick marks on top of it.
+The seconded block is shown as a white square with a white tick mark and two yellow tick marks on top of it.
 The yellow marks show the PoV from the para-validators.
 - Backable: The block validity is attested by a majority of the para-validators.
 The backable block is shown as white square with a white tick mark and three yellow tick marks on top of it.
 The yellow marks show the PoV from the para-validators, while the white mark the PoV from the collator.
 - Backed: The block is backed and noted in a fork on the Relay Chain by a relay chain block author (in this case V4).
-The backed block is shown as square with white background and yellow border.
+The backed block is shown as a square with white background and yellow border.
   The backed block can still fail to be included in the Relay Chain.
 Note that for simplicity here the backed parachain block is represented as a block of the Relay Chain, but in reality a relay chain block contains many parachian blocks.